 The Life-Stat: Michigan Instruments’ Mechanical CPR Device

-The Johnson Fire Department used funds from a Federal Emergency Management Agency grant to purchase two Life-Stat devices from Michigan Instruments.
+The Johnston Fire Department used funds from a Federal Emergency Management Agency grant to purchase two Life-Stat devices from Michigan Instruments.
 One of the first members of the fire department’s EMS crew to respond to Osborn’s emergency, Mary Kay Sly, said; ”It was amazing to see how it worked and to know how effective of a tool it is.”

 The Life-Stat is a mechanical CPR device designed to deliver continuous chest compressions, with an option to ventilate, to a patient in a state of acute cardiac arrest.
-The Life-Stat is light-weight and easy to use.
+The Life-Stat is lightweight and easy to use.
 Additionally, the transition from manual CPR can be done with minimal interruption to compressions.

 Read more about Michigan Instruments CPR and the benefits.